 USDA also guarantees loans in eligible rural areas of the country.

 The word ‘rural’ may sound off-putting at face-value.
 When you think “rural” you think of Famers and cows.

-However, what if I told you that 97% of the country is eligible for the USDA loan Program?
+However, what if I told you that 97% of the country is in an eligible area?

 Sounds crazy, doesn’t it?

 But, it’s true.